NclRSE-Training/git-ultra-novice/_episodes/07-branching.md

 ~~~
 {: .output}

-Let's explore the repository a bit.
+Now that we've confirmed we are in the `main` branch again, let's explore the

-Now that we've confirmed we are on the `main` branch again.
+repository a bit more.
+Confirm that `olives.md` and our last commit aren't
-Let's confirm that `analysis.py` and our last commit aren't in `main`.
+in `main`:

 ~~~
 $ ls